FAQs

 Is there bicycle/surfboard storage space?

-As the ex-coal-shed (and being an outhouse) please be advised this area is not kept to the same hygiene standards as the utility room.
+As the ex-garage please be advised this area is not kept to the same hygiene standards as the utility room.

 What’s the wifi like?